 Debugging a model is more about debugging the data than the model itself.
 If your model starts acting in an unexpected manner as you're evaluating its performance before and after pushing to production, you should return and check your data to see where it might be improved.

 What kinds of analysis can I perform in AutoML Natural Language?

-In the AutoML Natural Language evaluate section, you can assess your custom model's performance using the model's output on test examples, and common machine learning metrics.
-In this section, we will cover what each of these concepts mean.
+In the AutoML Natural Language evaluate section, you can assess your custom model's performance using the model's output on test examples and common machine learning metrics.
+This section covers what each of the following concepts means:

 - The model output